 And of course, don’t forget to capture your talk on video.
 You can use it to share with your contacts who have missed attending the trade show.
 These well-made videos can also be shared on your YouTube channel.

 Trade shows are replete with content opportunities.
 Make sure to have a video production crew ready by your side to capture them all.
 Create behind-the-scenes, time-lapse footage, live stream portions of your event, record the discussions of top brass attendees, capture snippets to use for promotion next year, record interviews of attendees or exhibitors for more innovative content, use drones to capture unique shots, there’s always something you can capture.
-All you need to do is hire an experienced video production crew who knows what they are doing.
+All you need to do is to hire an experienced video production crew who knows what they are doing.

 - Add a Large Video Screen to Your Booth